Last Updated on

 4. Use what you’ve memorized, by speaking, reading, writing, and engaging with the new terminology as often as possible until it really sinks in.

 Most peoples’ memories respond to images — particularly action-filled, emotion-packed images.
 Therefore the stranger the images you create, the more you increase your ability to instantly recall them.
-And when you connect vivid — and even shocking — imagery to the sounds and meanings of new terminology, you will remember and recall them with ease.
+When you connect vivid — and even shocking — imagery to the sounds and meanings of new terminology, you will remember and recall them with ease.

 Really take a moment to picture the scenario.
 Imagine the figures as huge, vibrant, and bursting with color and action.
 Focus on those three key figures in larger-than-life action and remember what the diamond is doing.
 It is flourishing.